Invoicebus/html-invoice-generator/README.md

 This Invoice Generator will easily transform your HTML invoice template in fully functional invoice editor.
 To create your own invoice template and use it with this generator see the [Create your own invoice template](#create-your-own-invoice-template) section.

+## Demo

+To see the Invoice Generator in action check out working version of a [sample invoice](http://cdn.invoicebus.com/templates/Vip%20(tertia)/template.html).

 ## Setup

 To make changes to the generator you'll need Node.js with npm so make sure it is installed on your machine.
 After this install grunt command line tool globally with: